muditbhargava66/waveform_generator/README.md

 # Waveform Generator

-The Waveform Generator is a digital system that generates various waveforms, including sine, sawtooth, triangle, and square waves.
+The Waveform Generator is a digital system that generates various waveforms, including sine, sawtooth, triangle, square, and arbitrary waves.
 It is controlled through an AXI4-Lite interface and supports two output channels (A and B) with configurable parameters.

 ## Features
-- Generates sine, sawtooth, triangle, and square waves
+- Generates sine, sawtooth, triangle, square, and arbitrary waves
 - Two independent output channels (A and B)
 - Configurable waveform parameters:
-  - Mode (DC, Sine, Sawtooth, Triangle, Square)
+  - Mode (DC, Sine, Sawtooth, Triangle, Square, Arbitrary)
   - Frequency
   - Amplitude
   - Offset